Phantom-Intruder/interactive-tutorials/tutorials/learnpython.org/en/Classes and Objects.md

 ### self

 Now let's get to the `self` parameter that you have been seeing in the above sections.
 This parameter is similar to the `this` keyword in most other programming languages and is used for the object to reference itself.
 However, you don't necessarily have to call the keyword `self`, and it can be called whatever you want.
 The only hard requirement is that it has to be the first parameter in the function definition.
+However, it is recommended to use `self` as it improves code readability.
 You can see this in use in the above section, where the `self.number` is being assigned in the `__init__` function.
 This means that the number parameter is getting assigned as a value in the currently referenced object.

 Forgetting to place this parameter will throw an error.
 Let's take an example from above, but without the self parameter this time: